ant-design/ant-design/components/modal/index.en-US.md

 > [App Package Component](/components/app) can be used to simplify the problem of `useModal` and other methods that need to manually implant contextHolder.

-### How to disable motion?

-You can config `transitionName=""` and `maskTransitionName=""` to remove motion class.
-But you should note that these prop is internal usage which we don't promise exist in next major version.

 ### How to set static methods prefixCls ？

 You can config with [`ConfigProvider.config`](/components/config-provider#configproviderconfig-4130)